-The Christ Church Cathedral community gathers to witness God’s presence and promise throughout life and to celebrate and acknowledge together the moments of deep significance.
-All rites and ceremonies are derived from those in The Book of Common Prayer.
+The Christ Church Cathedral community gathers to witness God’s presence and promise throughout life and to celebrate and acknowledge together moments of deep significance.
+All rites and ceremonies are derived from those in the Book of Common Prayer.

 the burial of the dead

 The Burial of the Dead is an Easter liturgy, deriving its meaning in the Resurrection.
 Because Jesus was raised from the dead, we too shall be raised.
 It is important, and a measure of concern for those we love, to make plans for our own burial.
-If you would like information on the Cathedral’s columbarium, please contact Mark McQueen or to have a pastoral conversation pre-arranging a funeral, please contact the Reverend Lissa Smith.
+If you would like information on the Cathedral’s columbarium, please contact Mark McQueen.
+To have a pastoral conversation about pre-arranging a funeral, please contact the Reverend Lissa Smith.